district10/blog/_posts/post-0001-pandoc-readme.md

 Ordered lists work just like bulleted lists, except that the items begin with enumerators rather than bullets.

-In standard markdown, enumerators are decimal numbers followed by a period and a space.
+In standard Markdown, enumerators are decimal numbers followed by a period and a space.
 The numbers themselves are ignored, so there is no difference between this list: